Per Hüttner at Gallery Ekdahl, Karlstad

 In the work we measure Per’s EEG (electroencephalogram) in real time.
 The signal is converted into a control signal that goes into the Jean-Louis modular synth and which he uses to create music.
 Per, in turn, hears the sounds which cause his brain waves to be affected, which in turn affects the music and so on.
 The work is a performance where feedback between musicians and EEG forms creates unexpected sound, light, image and which also affects the audience in unexpected ways.
 It is also the first time that 1+1=3 performs publicly without the presence of a neuroscientist – a giant leap for the EEGsynth development.

-The project is produced by Galleri Ekdahl with Vision Forum and is supported by the Swedish Cultural Council and the Nordic Culture Fund.
+The project is produced by Galleri Ekdahl with Vision Forum and is supported by the Swedish Arts Council and the Nordic Culture Fund.